Puma VCT 13

 The Puma 13 VCT will aim to invest in businesses with assets such as freehold property.
 This means that should the underlying firms not perform as anticipated, the VCT has some security over the assets which can be realised to provide value for investors.
 Investments will be structured in the form of ordinary equity together with loan notes.

 The Puma 13 VCT is sector agnostic.
 It typically avoids start up and early-stage investments, as well as high-growth but high-risk sectors such as biotech.
-The investment team look for well-managed, established, unquoted companies which are expected to be revenue generating with limited external debt.
+The investment team looks for well managed, established, unquoted companies which are expected to be revenue generating with limited external debt.
 Puma has a strong pipeline of new deals, thanks to the difficulties SMEs continue to face raising money from traditional banks and its established network of deal introducers.

 The VCT is expected to hold 8-15 qualifying companies, dependent upon the level of funds raised.